Yes, there appears to be a strong correlation between Daniel’s “little horn” and the beast in Revelation whose deadly wound was healed.

 3. Direct Parallels Between Daniel 7 and Revelation 13

-John combines Daniel’s earlier beast imagery into one final beast.
+John combines much of Daniel’s earlier beast imagery into one final beast.

 Interpretations vary regarding the healed wound.